"It's a Power Tool for the

 Music 1 LE/Legacy Edition is a buy-out software.
-A purchase comes with free lifetime support.

 In addition to scheduling song libraries of any size, both versions also manage and schedule all non-music items like promos, jingles, voice tracks and other audio tracks, including long-form programming.
 Both work smoothly with all professional digital automation systems and webcasting players.